s-h-a-d-o-w/alfc-cli/linux/README.md

 one to set those points.

 ### Notes on how it works and more on the differences

+CPU and GPU curves are both evaluated against the current temperatures and whichever results in the higher fan speed is applied for both fans.
+This is done because of the mostly shared heat pipes.

 With some more fine-tuning, this could potentially turn out even better than the Windows version, since it e.g. allows for control over how quickly the fans